Over 400 Advertisers Hit Pause On Facebook, Threatening $70 Billion Juggernaut

 Facebook Becomes Key Place For Extremist Boogaloo Movement Organizers

-Zuckerberg has taken a largely hands-off approach to the president, arguing that people should be able to see what politicians say, even when their claims are false or objectionable.
+Zuckerberg has taken a largely hands-off approach, arguing that people should be able to see what politicians say, even when their claims are false or objectionable.
 That's a sharp contrast to other social media companies such as Twitter, which began putting warning labels on some of the president's tweets last month.

-In an unusual reversal, Zuckerberg said last week that Facebook would also start labeling posts from politicians, including President Trump, that break its rules.
+In an unusual reversal, Zuckerberg said last week that Facebook would also start labeling posts from politicians, including Trump, that break its rules.

 For Robinson, that doesn't go far enough.

-Note: Editor's note: Facebook and Microsoft are among NPR's financial supporters.